huggingface/community-events/jax-controlnet-sprint/README.md

 $ wget https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/controlnet_training/conditioning_image_2.png
 ```

 We encourage you to store or share your model with the community.
-To use huggingface hub, please login to your Hugging Face account, or ([create one](https://huggingface.co/docs/diffusers/main/en/training/hf.co/join) if you don’t have one already):
+To use Hugging Face hub, please login to your Hugging Face account, or ([create one](https://huggingface.co/docs/diffusers/main/en/training/hf.co/join) if you don’t have one already):

 ```bash
 $ huggingface-cli login